terryjoh55/261fa25/01Git&Shell/README.md

 # CODE ALONG
 - `say "hello, world" -o hello.aiff`

+## Cloud-based Storage and Version Control systems you've used before

 ## [Version Control Systems](https://www.geeksforgeeks.org/version-control-systems/)
 - Your HD is your local repository
-- GitHub is the remote repository we're going to use
+- GitHub.com is the remote repository we're going to use
 - [Git](https://en.wikipedia.org/wiki/Git) is the version control software we're going to use to communicate between local and remote
 - GitHub Desktop is a software application that we'll use to manage Git
 - Fetch: check in with other repository